alvan/vim-closetag/README.md

 This will make the list of non closing tags case sensitive (e.g. `<Link>` will be closed while `<link>` won't.)

+You can set:

+    let g:closetag_xhtml_filenames = '*.jsx'

+This will make the list of non closing tags self closing in the specified file extensions

+Alternatively, you can set:

+    let g:closetag_use_xhtml = 1

+This will make all non closing tags self closing

 #### Commands

 Use these two commands to enable/disable this function for current buffer: